+Something nudges you to come see me.
 You tell me what’s on your mind.
 I listen with full attention and a wide open heart.
 I ask open-ended questions to help you go deeper.
 I help you see where God might be present, active, speaking in your life.
-God willing, you gain clarity and insight and a more joyful relationship with God.
+Ideally, you gain clarity and insight and a more joyful relationship with God.

 Still unclear?
 Of course it is.
 That’s why I offer you your first session at no charge.

 Sounds like therapy.

 They do look alike.
 One big difference: In therapy, only two people are involved and the goal is the client’s mental health.
 In spiritual direction, there are three people in the room—you, me, and God, all listening to one another—and the goal is to connect you to God more closely.

 Why would I do spiritual direction with you?

 Different directors offer different strengths.
 Here’s some of what I bring to the table: